bsnes-emu/bsnes/docs/install/general.md

 **Note:**
-If you upgrade this version of higan to a newer version, make sure the `bios.rom` file winds up in the `Game Boy Advance.sys` directory of the new version.
+If you upgrade this version of higan to a newer version, make sure the `bios.rom` file winds up in the `Game Boy Advance.sys` folder of the new version.

 [bios]: http://problemkaputt.de/gbatek.htm#biosfunctions